dss-bu/scholarly.ai/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+## Submitting Changes

+For a detailed step-by-step guide on how to submit your changes (including how our Git hooks work), please read our [Submission Guide](docs/submission.md).

 ## License

 By contributing, you agree that your contributions will be licensed under its MIT License.